softboiler/copier-pipeline/docs/contributing.md

 ### Pinning dependencies

-If `copier_python` depends on `pandas` (for example), it helps if I write down the specific version of `pandas` that this package works with.
+If `copier_pipeline` depends on `pandas` (for example), it helps if I write down the specific version of `pandas` that this package works with.
 If I `pip install pandas`, then a specific version of Pandas will be installed, for instance version `2.2.1` at the time of writing.
 When `import pandas` runs in this package, it uses `pandas` version `2.2.1`.
 But like any package, `pandas` changes over time, and `pandas` version `2.2.1` installed at the time of writing behaves differently from the version of `pandas` released a year ago or to be released a year from now.
 I can only guarantee that this package works with the version of `pandas` I'm running right now, so I keep track of that by writing `pandas==2.2.1` in `lock.json`.
 This is called dependency pinning, which can be done for every dependency of this project, including [transitive dependencies](#transitive-dependency), for different operating systems and different versions of Python!
 These exact version pins above are good for recreating the exact environment needed by you, a potential contributor to this project!

-However, these exact version pins are overly restrictive to those who just want to use `copier_python` in their own code.
+However, these exact version pins are overly restrictive to those who just want to use `copier_pipeline` in their own code.
 Python environments cannot have multiple versions of `pandas` installed at once.
-If I install `copier_python` using `pip install copier_python` with no other qualifiers, it is retrieved from [PyPI](https://pypi.org/) and the the version metadata defined in `pyproject.toml` is used to decide which packages to install alongside it.
-If `copier_python` depends on `pandas==2.2.1` as specified in `pyproject.toml`, and I try to install something else alongside it that doesn't support `pandas` version `2.2.1`, Python will refuse to install it!
-I want `copier_python` to coexist to the greatest degree possible with other projects, so I list `pandas>=2.2.1` in `pyproject.toml` instead.
+If I install `copier_pipeline` using `pip install copier_pipeline` with no other qualifiers, it is retrieved from [PyPI](https://pypi.org/) and the the version metadata defined in `pyproject.toml` is used to decide which packages to install alongside it.
+If `copier_pipeline` depends on `pandas==2.2.1` as specified in `pyproject.toml`, and I try to install something else alongside it that doesn't support `pandas` version `2.2.1`, Python will refuse to install it!
+I want `copier_pipeline` to coexist to the greatest degree possible with other projects, so I list `pandas>=2.2.1` in `pyproject.toml` instead.

-Specifying `>=` may be seen as a promise that this version of `copier_python` will work with any new release of `pandas`, which I couldn't possibly know for sure.
+Specifying `>=` may be seen as a promise that this version of `copier_pipeline` will work with any new release of `pandas`, which I couldn't possibly know for sure.
 But it's a better alternative to specifying `pandas>=2.2.1,<3`, because the `<3` upper-bound will not allow this package to coexist in any Python environment with another package in that requires `pandas>=3.0.0` in the future.
-Upper-bound restrictions like `<3` would make `copier_python` eventually hostile to usage alongside other packages.
+Upper-bound restrictions like `<3` would make `copier_pipeline` eventually hostile to usage alongside other packages.
 This is because a project that depends on this package inherits `pandas>=2.2.1,<3` as a [transitive dependency](#transitive-dependency) specification, and there is no recourse for overriding it.
 If a new version of `pandas` must be restricted in the course of development of this package, it should be specified like `pandas>=2.2.1,!=3.0.0` at the time of breakage, and changes should be made to allow removing the `!=3.0.0` restriction as soon as possible.

 In short, in Python dependency specifications, `<3` doesn't have the same heart-shaped connotation it might have as an emoji!
 I pin exact dependencies to ensure working environments for potential contributors across operating systems, but specify only lower bounds with short-lived `!=` exclusions in the distribution of this package to PyPI.